jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 #### Full Text Description

-An entire project dependency sets can be declared with full text description.
+An entire project dependency set can be declared with full text description.

 For this, just pass a string argument to `JkDependencySet#ofTextDescription` describing the module dependencies.

-When using `ProjectJkBean`, the content of the file *jeka/libs/dependencies.txt* is automatically added to the project dependencies, tough it can be modified programmatically.
+When using `ProjectJkBean`, the content of the file *jeka/libs/dependencies.txt* is automatically added to the project dependencies, though it can be modified programmatically.

-Dependencies have to be declared with format `group:module:[classifier]:[type]:[version]` where *classifier*, *type* and *version' are optional.
+Dependencies have to be declared with the format `group:module:[classifier]:[type]:[version]` where *classifier*, *type* and *version' are optional.
 See `JkCoordinate.of(String description)* for details.

 To import *bill-of-materials* (aka BOMs) just declare a dependency as '*group:module::pom:version'